devanshpiyush22/MIC/README.md

 - Sheesh Saifi
 - Varun Garg
 - Parth Bangwal
-- Sneha Negi

-This project was created at the Internal Hackathon for Smart India Hackathon 2020
+This project was created at the Hackathon for Smart India Hackathon 2020